With our latest release of MyRapidi, we have done some changes to the Schedules page.

 Image: Schedules due to run with the 'Filter on Priority' selected

 This concluded the walk-through of the new Schedules pages.
-As always, we hope you like this new feature, and please let us know what you think, so if you have any comments, questions, and suggestions don't hesitate to contact us.
+As always, we hope you like this new feature, and please let us know what you think, so if you have any comments, questions, or suggestions don't hesitate to contact us.